KyleBan3/bookstore_project_nodejs/README.md

-## Welcome to the MidTerm Project - the Favourite Book List App
+## Welcome to the third nodejs Project - the Favourite Book List App

 please use **`npm install`** to install project dependencies